aamitn/qff-media-converter/README.md

 ## 🚀 Features

-- 🎞️ Convert audio and video files using FFmpeg
+- 🎞️ Convert audio and video and image files from `any`-to-`any` formats using FFmpeg
 - 📈 Visualize audio waveforms in real-time
 - 🔄 Integrated auto-updater with support for GitHub releases
 - 📦 FFmpeg auto-download and installation